 There is one crucial difference between outsourcing and working in an extended team model - location.
 To outsource means the entire development process is transferred to an external team, often located in a different country.

-Outsourcing also does not necessarily mean a long-term collaboration, whereas is is the main aim of the Extended Team Model.
+Outsourcing also does not necessarily mean a long-term collaboration, whereas it is the main aim of the Extended Team Model.

 Key features and benefits of ETM

-Although the overall rules of collaboration between ETM and traditional outsourcing are quite similar, there are some specific features that differentiate them, such as:
+Although the overall rules of collaboration between ETM and traditional outsourcing are quite similar, some specific features differentiate them, such as:

 Complement not substitute